cado-security/product-help/docs/cado/discovery-import/azure/azure-storage.md

 # How to Import Azure Storage

-The Cado platform supports acquiring data from Azure Blob Storage.
+The / Forensic Acquisition and Investigation platform supports acquiring data from Azure Blob Storage.
 The two main use cases for Azure Storage acquisition are:

 - **Analyzing disk images or zip files** uploaded to an Azure Blob Storage container as part of an investigation.
 - **Analyzing the contents of an Azure Blob Storage container** for any uploaded content that could be part of an incident.